oconnor663/bao/docs/spec.md

   they differ only in their trailing garbage.
 In general, callers should avoid reading or comparing the bytes of encoded files, other than to decode them.

+### Outboard encoding

+The outboard encoding format is the same as above (the "combined" encoding format), except that all the chunks are omitted.
+Whenever the decoder would read a chunk, it instead reads the corresponding offset from the original input file.
+This is intended for situations where the benefit of retaining the input file is worth managing two separate files.

 ## Slicing format

 The slicing format is very similar to the enconding format above.
 The only